sturkmen72/page_dewarp/README.md

 Add horizontal correction based on the derivative of the estimated cubic curve.

-Rewrite the projection and objective function using Autograd so that the derivative of the objective function w.r.t the parameters could be calculated.
+Rewrite the projection and objective function using Autograd so that the derivative of the objective function w.r.t. the parameters could be calculated.
 Switching the optimization method from "Powell" to "L-BFGS-B" or "TNC" gets 10x speed-up.

 Requirements: